jason-p-cress/NagiosMediator/README.txt

 ============

 1. Unzip the package to the desired location (e.g. /opt/IBM/scanalytics/mediators/ExtensibleNagiosMediator)

 2. Open the Predictive Insights mediation utility, and open the pamodel file located in the pamodel directory of this distribution.

-3. Ensure that the correct time zone is configured
+3. Ensure that the correct time zone is configured for your PI installation (VERY IMPORTANT)

 4. Ensure that the "File Path" is pointed to the nagioscsv directory where you installed this package on the filesystem

 5. If you will be deploying to a new topic, ensure that you create the topic (e.g. NAGIOS)
       see: https://www.ibm.com/support/knowledgecenter/en/SSJQQ3_1.3.3/com.ibm.scapi.doc/admin_guide/t_tsaa_adminguide_linktotopic.html